rust-lang/lang-team/src/how_to/propose.md

 * An [RFC] is required for most changes.
 * Small changes that fit in a PR, have narrow impact, and are uncontroversial can skip the RFC process ([read more](#what-constitutes-a-small-addition-or-tweak-to-an-existing-feature)).
-* If you have a lang-team champion and an experienced implementor, you can start [experimenting](./experiment.md) by just adding a feature gate and a tracking issue, but you'll still need an RFC later.
+* If you have a lang-team liaison and an experienced implementor, you can start [experimenting](./experiment.md) by just adding a feature gate and a tracking issue, but you'll still need an RFC later.

 [RFC]: https://github.com/rust-lang/rfcs/#when-you-need-to-follow-this-process